openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Cryptography is required by the following operations:

-- to sign and validate the signature on the Wallet or Key Attestation and their proof of possession (PoP)
+- to sign and validate the signature on the Wallet or Key Attestation, and their proof of possession (PoP)
 - to sign and validate the signature of the status information of the Verifiable Credential or Wallet Attestation
 - to sign and validate the Issuer's signature on the Verifiable Credential
 - to sign and validate the Holder's signature on the Verifiable Presentation